Full Articles Related to this Video:

 A herniated disc occurs when the outer portion of a spinal disc breaks down and the inner potion leaks out.
 The inner portion of the disc that extrudes can then irritate or compress nearby nerves, causing radiating pain.

 A spinal disc acts as a shock absorber between the vertebrae of the spine, and allows for movement in the spine.
-The durable outer portion of a disc, called the annulus fibrosus, serves to contain the soft inner portion of the disc, the nucleus pulposus.
+The durable outer portion of the disc, called the annulus fibrosus, serves to contain the soft inner portion of the disc, the nucleus pulposus.

 The majority of herniated discs occur in the lumbar region of the spine.
 Any contact between the nerves and inflammatory proteins present in the disc’s nucleus, or pressure from the disc itself on nerves in the lower spine can result in pain, numbness, tingling or weakness radiating down the leg.
 These symptoms are called sciatica or lumbar radiculopathy.